ashutoshkrris/iRead/README.md

 * Search Blogs
 * Categories and Tags Filters
 * Like/Dislike/Comment/Reply/Share on Blog Posts
+* Follow/Unfollow Users
+* Show Notifications on Follow, Like and Comment
 * Twitter Bot to tweet about posts published on website as well as retweet and like user's post (if they share it on Twitter)
 * Bulletins(Newsletter) Subscription/Unsubscription
 * Payment Integration using Paytm and Razorpay

-## Upcoming Features

-* Follow/Unfollow Users
-* Show Notifications on Follow, Like and Comment

 ## Technology Stack